Phillip S. Jarvis

 PHIL JARVIS

-Canada ranks among the world's leading countries in academic performance according to the OECD PISA assessment.
-However, for the first time, the OECD has included career readiness in its assessment, and Canada ranks significantly lower on this scale.
+Canada ranks among the world's leading countries in academic performance according to OECD's Programme for International Student Assessment (PISA).
+However, for the first time, the OECD has included career readiness in PISA 2025, and Canada ranks significantly lower on this assessment.
 See the Career Readiness Dashboard.
 The report shows that across OECD countries, students are now expressing very high levels of career uncertainty and confusion.
 Job expectations have changed little since 2000 and bear little relationship to actual patterns of labour market demand, including in working areas of high strategic importance.
 Here's the OECD's Report on Teenage Career Readiness.

 Career Conversations